devksingh4/devksingh4/README.md

 For more information on my current projects (aside from those on GitHub), or to contact me, please visit my website [here](https://devksingh.com).

-To see my CV, please click [here](https://devksingh.com/files/cv.pdf).
+To see my resume, please click [here](https://devksingh.com/files/resume.pdf).